 Ox Years Date 1925 January 24, 1925 - February 12, 1926 1937 February 11, 1937 - January 30, 1938 1949 January 29, 1949 - February 16, 1950 1961 February 15, 1961 - February 4, 1962 1973 February 3, 1973 - January 22, 1974 1985 February 19, 1985 - February 8, 1986 1997 February 7, 1997 - January 27, 1998 2009 January 26, 2009 - February 13, 2010 2021 February 12, 2021 - January 31, 2022 2033 January 31, 2033 - February 18, 2034

-Zodiac Ox Horoscope 2025 (Year of the Ox)
+Zodiac Ox Horoscope 2026 (Year of the Horse)

 Career

-Although general horoscope is on the rise, some problems still need more attention.
-Firstly, be cautious about making reckless decisions, when getting achievements.
-Secondly, pay attention to the maintenance of relationships in the workplace.
+Pay attention to the maintenance of relationships in the workplace.
 Good communication could help you win more trust and support.
 Besides, improvements in professional and comprehensive skills are helpful in adapting to changes in the workplace.
-Lastly, when busy with work, it's also important to strike a balance between job and health so as to achieve more.
+When busy with work, it's also important to strike a balance between job and health so as to achieve more.

 Wealth